gr2m/looking-for-a-react-coach/README.md

+# ⚠️ I put my search on hold

+Out of respect of the people affected by the conflict in Gaza, including many of my friends and loved ones, I stopped promoting my search and put it on hold for now.
+I will resume it when it's appropriate.
+Thank you for submitting your applications, I will reach out to everyone of you separately.

 # I'm looking to hire a React coach

 Hi, I'm Gregor.
 I want to learn React for both work and Open Source projects.
 I would like to hire someone I can pair with on a regular basis to help me learn better.